nautobot/nautobot-app-circuit-maintenance/docs/admin/uninstall.md

 nautobot-server migrate nautobot_circuit_maintenance zero
 ```

-!!! warning "Developer Note - Remove Me!"
-    Any other cleanup operations to ensure the database is clean after the app is removed.
-Is there anything else that needs cleaning up, such as CFs, relationships, etc. if they're no longer desired?

 ## Remove App configuration

 Remove the configuration you added in `nautobot_config.py` from `PLUGINS` & `PLUGINS_CONFIG`.